vijayy20Y/java-platform/JavaPrograms/README.md

  Hello World

  ## Application of java
--Android Applications
+- Android Applications
--Banking Software
+- Banking Software
--Web Applications
+- Web Applications
--Desktop Applications
+- Desktop Applications
--Scientific Applications
+- Scientific Applications

 ## Conclusion
 Java is one of the most popular programming languages because it is simple, secure, and platform independent.